BORER EXTERMINATION

 BORER TREATMENTS IS MY BUILDING/HOUSE SUITABLE FOR A TREATMENT?

-We provide treatments for naked wood in sub floor areas and ceiling spaces.
+We provide treatments for naked wood in sub floor areas and attic spaces.

 before a treatment you will need to do the following,